Yonathen/JavaSE17Developer/s1-d4-java.util-I.md

 ## Collection Interface
 - Root interface of the collection framework hierarchy
 - Java does not provide implementation of Collection interface
-  - but provides implelentations of its subinterfaces like
+  - but provides implementation of its subinterfaces like
     - `List`, `Set`, and `Queue`
+  - **List** : An order collection of elements that allows duplicates
+  - **Set** : is a collection that does not allow duplicate entries
+  - **Queue** : is a collection that orders elements in a specific order for processing
+    - **Deque** : is a subinterface that allows the access at both ends
+  - **Map** : is a collection that maps keys to values
 ## List Interface
 - An orderd collections that allows us to added and remove elements like an array